 For standard self-employed borrower mortgage programs, such as conventional and FHA loans, your income when you apply for the loan is based on your tax returns for the prior two years.
-Lenders average your income as reported on your tax returns for the two year period and divide by twelve to calculate the gross income used to determine what size mortgage you qualify for.
+Lenders average your income as reported on your tax returns for the two year period and divide by twelve to calculate the monthly gross income used to determine what size mortgage you qualify for.